semgrep/semgrep-docs/docs/kb/semgrep-code/scan-engine-kill.md

 # Troubleshooting "You are seeing this because the engine was killed" on monorepositories

 Scans can fail to complete on large monorepositories.
-This article describes possible solutions, such as
+This article describes possible solutions, such as:

 - Scanning the components of the monorepository separately.
 - Serializing the type of scan performed.